jackrite/thesis/readme.md

 Goal of the experiment

-From the transient, several methods exist to reconstruct the hidden 3d object such as in the approaches with diffuse mirrors [3] or with the light-cone transform [6].
+From the transient, several methods exist to reconstruct the hidden 3d object such as in the approaches with diffuse mirrors or with the light-cone transform.
 Instead of implementing a specific reconstruction algorithm from transient to object, the approach in this lab was to implement a deep learning approach to reconstruct the 3d hidden object from transient.
 However, the TOF transient in NLOS are computationally intensive to process.